iljakuklic/sorter/README.md

 ./sorter -s 30 --small-nets --algorithm quick
 ```

-#### Bubble sort operating on and array that is already almost in order
+#### Bubble sort operating on an array that is already almost in order

 ![Bubble sort on almost sorted input](gifs/bubble-nearly-30.gif)